 A pleasant surprise greeted me when I came home from work the other day.
-My wife and my daughter were watching “Sing Street,” a movie about a 15-year-old who starts a band to get the attention of, of course, a girl.
+My daughter was watching “Sing Street,” a movie about a 15-year-old who starts a band to get the attention of, of course, a girl.

 The movie, written, directed and produced by John Carney, is both innocent and realistic, as quiet 15-year-old Conor Lalor uses music both as an escape and as a way to get the girl he loves.
 The trouble is, he has only a guitar and no band.
 So he joins a bunch of outcasts at the Catholic school he gets transferred to, avoiding skinheads and sadistic priests, and forms a band.